 In education, the functions of reading, among others, are to access knowledge, synthesize information, evaluate arguments, and learn new subjects.
 It is believed that successful readers employ various and proper reading strategies to comprehend a text.
 This study, quantitative and qualitative in its design, aims to investigate the reading performance and the major reading strategies of twenty-five vocational Indonesian lecturers from various institutions as the research respondents.
-Two research instruments were used: The reading Comprehension Test to obtain data on their reading performance and the Survey of Reading Strategies (SORS) to identify their preferred reading strategies.
+Two research instruments were used: The reading Comprehension Test to obtain the data of their reading performance and the Survey of Reading Strategies (SORS) to identify their preferred reading strategies.
 The research finding indicates that the respondents had varying levels of English reading performance.
-The result also shows that out of the three sub-categories of metacognitive reading strategies respectively.
-The further statistical calculation, however, proves that there was no significant difference in the overall and the three sub-categories of the metacognitive reading strategies and the participants' reading performance.
+The result also shows that out of the three sub-categories of metacognitive reading strategies, problem-solving strategies were the most frequently used, followed by global strategies and support strategies respectively.
+The further statistical calculation, however, proves that there was no significant difference in the overall and the three sub-categories of the metacognitive reading strategies used between the high and low achievers.
+Furthermore, there was no significant relationship between the metacognitive reading strategies and the participants' reading performance.